 God had specific instructions on how this was to be done.
 Not by human power, but by God’s Spirit, would the land be subdued.
 God would lead as Commander the entire way.
 The Armies of heaven would be intimately involved in the battle and the victory would serve divine purposes to God’s glory and under His authority.

 Who was this Commander of the Lord’s army?
-Joshua fell on his face before him, and was instructed to remove his sandals because the ground was made holy by His presence.
+Joshua fell on his face before him, and was instructed to remove his sandal because the ground was made holy by His presence.
 Joshua referred to Him as Lord and worshiped Him.
-Since Joshua was not corrected for worshiping, we know that this heavenly Being was God, the Creator, and not a created thing.
+Since Joshua was not corrected for worshiping, we know that this heavenly Being was God, the Creator, and not a created being.

 This Angelic Man is quite similar to the Man who wrestled all night with Jacob as he confronted his faith and his past.
 Afterwards, Jacob named the place it occurred with a reference to seeing the face of God.